 Challenges and cautions with psychoactive medication

-There are a number of bumps and potholes on the road to recovery using psychoactive meds, however, and some of them are very big.
+There are a number of bumps and potholes on the road to recovery using psychoactive meds, and some of them are very big.

-Side effects All medications have side effects, and so there is always the need to determine if one can live with them.
+All medications have side effects, and so there is always the need to determine if one can live with them.
 The person affected has to make this decision.
 Early on I decided to educate myself.
 I don’t put drugs in my mouth that I haven’t looked up on the web and read about.
 I discuss with my doctor what I should expect from the drug, and what to watch out for.

-Individual differences It’s never possible to know exactly how someone will respond to a drug.
+It’s never possible to know exactly how someone will respond to a drug.
 It may seem weird for your doctor to say “let’s try this and see what happens”, but looking carefully at exactly how your system responds is just what both of you should be doing (my opinion, based on my experience only).
 There’s not a single medication that’s perfect for everyone who has a condition, it seems.
 But there may be one (or a combination) that’s right for you.
 I’ve (fortunately) never had a doctor who isn’t careful about monitoring what’s going on with me.
 The brain is incredibly complex and what we know about it is still very limited.

-Telling the truth I always encourage my clients to make full disclosure to their doctors.
+I always encourage my clients to make full disclosure to their doctors.
 This includes everything they are taking, as well as all of the symptoms they are experiencing.
 Everything you hide from your doctor could turn out to be important in her/his decision-making process.
 The same thing goes with your therapist, by the way–if I don’t know what’s really going on, how can I know how to help?
 This might seem obvious, and it is, but you’d be surprised how many people keep things from health professionals.
 Or maybe you wouldn’t. 🙂

-Dependence or addiction One of the dirty little secrets of our day and age is how many people get dependent on or even addicted to prescription medications.
+One of the dirty little secrets of our day and age is how many people get dependent on or even addicted to prescription medications.
 And I’m not just talking about narcotics, although that problem is huge.
 Many medications are habit forming, or even addictive.
 I want to know how difficult it will be to get off the medication, if I no longer need it.
 Also, will I develop tolerance and need more over time?
 How high is the risk that my use of it can become abuse?
 These are important practical questions for a patient to ask.

 How can I tell if my medication is “right” for me?

 Well, how do you feel?
 The “right” psychoactive medication for me is one that brings me to more normal balance and normal functioning.
 Here’s a question: When you’re on it, do you feel “more like yourself?”
 Or do you feel odd, unbalanced, less controlled?
-You could keep a journal of your symptoms day-by-day, so you can take it to your next appointment.
+You could keep a journal of your symptoms day-by-day, and take it to your next appointment.
 Getting your partner or friends to carefully observe and note any changes in your behavior also might help you answer the questions.
 Bottom line is this: It’s your life.
 You have to be the judge of what’s happening.
 Take all this information to your medical professional, educate yourself, and get better.